arelsayed/CommentAid/README.md

 Comment-Aid is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.
 Our vision is to make it help respond to hate and misinformation in general (not only Islam).

+Currently this is only a proof-of concept, not a fully functioning chrome extension.

 ## Installation

 1. Download this repo.